Welcome to our E-Newsletter March 2018

 The year ahead of us promises to bring many challenges, but the dawn of the Chinese New Year also brings in opportunities to prosper and grow.
 Singaporeans usher in the auspicious Chinese New Year with Singapore Budget 2018 themed “Together, a better future”.

-Earlier this week, the Minister for Finance of Singapore, Mr Heng Swee Keat has announced the Budget 2018 in Parliament on Monday, 19 February 2018.
+Earlier this week, the Budget 2018 was announced in Parliament on Monday, 19 February 2018.
 The Budget 2018, in summary, was all about increasing government revenue via higher taxes in order to pay for rising spending needs.
 On a brighter side, the budget reflects the Singaporean government’s efforts to address inequality in Singapore as well as to improve quality of life.

 Let us have a quick look at the Singapore Budget 2018.